cloudfoundry/docs-bosh/drain-scripts.html.md

 ---
 title: Drain Scripts
 ---
-BOSH jobs can have drain scripts that will be run by BOSH when the job is restarted or stopped.
+BOSH jobs can have drain scripts that BOSH runs when the job is restarted or stopped.
 These scripts allow the job to clean up and get into a state where it can be stopped.